Varicose veins on feet - the causes and solutions

 3. Good nutrition

 There is really no understating how important it is to have a healthy and well-balanced diet.
-It can help to reduce your chances of becoming obese, it supports your liver function and aids your immune and circulatory systems.
+It can help to reduce your chances of becoming obese, it supports your liver function and aids your immune and circulatory systems - all of which are relevant when it comes to varicose veins.

-On the other hand, following a diet that is rich in refined sugars, caffeine and processed fats can do a lot of damage to your body, flooding it with inflammatory chemicals and even making you more prone to bouts of stress and digestive complaints.
-Instead, you should try to avoid these types of food, maybe only having the odd bar of chocolate or take-away as the occasional treat.
+On the other hand, following a diet that is rich in refined sugars, caffeine or processed fats can do a lot of damage to your body, risking flooding it with inflammatory chemicals and even making you more prone to bouts of stress and digestive complaints.
+Instead, you should try to limit these types of food, and try to get a better variety of plant-based into the diet which well help to minimise inflammation in the body, and support a good diversity of gut bacteria.

 Try to choose fibrous foods that contain a lot of B vitamins, as these can improve the health of your digestive system and prevent you from experiencing constipation, which can place pressure on your liver and blood vessels.

-Aim to eat more fruit and vegetables like pineapples, oranges, ginger, onions or kale as these are abundant in antioxidant vitamins like vitamin C, E and K, which can aid your circulatory system and strengthen the lining of your blood vessels.
+Aim to eat more fruit and vegetables like pineapples, oranges, ginger, onions or kale as these are abundant in antioxidant vitamins like vitamin C, E and K, which can aid your circulatory system, strengthen the lining of your blood vessels and help protect against varicose veins and spider veins.

 If you feel you're not getting enough vitamin C into your diet, then you could try our supplement Nature-C which is organic and made from natural fruit extracts.
 If you want to support your liver function, try Milk Thistle Complex.